Vaishnavi-020/Netflix-data-analysis/README.md

 # Netflix-data-analysis📊
 A data analysis project using Netflix+IMDb dataset to explore trends in cintent release,ratings.age certifications,and more.
 This project focuses in cleaning,analyzing and visualizing the dataset with charts and plots.
 It aims to uncover insights like:
-1.Most popular content release year.
+- Most popular content release year.
-2.Average IMDb scores over time.
+- Average IMDb scores over time.
-3.Distribution of age certifications
+- Distribution of age certifications
-4.Movies VS TV Shows released.
+- Movies VS TV Shows released.

 Original dataset sourced from kaggle [Kaggle Netflix ImDb DataSet](https://www.kaggle.com/datasets)